Prathviraj-mv/Python-projects/password generator/README.md

 # password-generator
-simple python program to generate password using python , ie. using random module
+simple python program to generate password using python by using random module